DanielLiui/YOLO-Medical-Anomaly-Scanner/README.md

 # YOLO-Medical-Anomaly-Scanner
-A website that uses YoloV5 to detect brain tumours, hemorrhages, and scoliosis in brain CT scans and spinal X-rays that the user uploads
+A website that lets you test a YoloV5 model that detects brain tumours, hemorrhages, and scoliosis in brain CT scans and spinal X-rays

+# Model performance
+mAP: 77.5%
+Precision: 84%
+Recall: 76.9%

 # Run